AnkanHalder/GPTuition/README.md

 GPTuition is a novel AI-powered platform designed to enhance the learning experience for both students and educators.
 It leverages powerful Gemini AI  to offer a variety of features that promote independent learning, improve understanding, and bridge the gap in access to quality education.

 ## Features

-All your files and folders are presented as a tree in the file explorer.
-You can switch from one to another by clicking a file in the tree.

-## Rename a file

--   **Self-study features for students:**
-    -   Generate personalized, AI-powered notes on any topic in PDF format.
-    -   Take engaging AI-generated quizzes and compare results globally.
-    -   Query and learn from existing PDFs, extracting specific information and gaining deeper understanding.
--   **Support for educators:**
-    -   Generate comprehensive notes quickly and efficiently using the AI Note Generator.
-    -   Create personalized quizzes to assess student understanding.

-## ##
-GPTuition: AI-powered Learning Platform

-**Table of Contents:**

--   About: #about
--   Features: #features
--   Installation: #installation
--   Usage: #usage
--   Contributing: #contributing
--   License: #license

-## About

-GPTuition is a novel AI-powered platform designed to enhance the learning experience for both students and educators.
-It leverages powerful AI algorithms to offer a variety of features that promote independent learning, improve understanding, and bridge the gap in access to quality education.

-## Features